swcarpentry/training-course/_posts/2014/06/2014-06-17-concept-map-data-types-in-r.md

 [<img class="alignnone size-medium wp-image-7705" alt="IMG_20140617_082512_555" src="http://files.software-carpentry.org/training-course/2014/06/IMG_20140617_082512_555-300x234.jpg" width="300" height="234" />][1]

-I&#8217;ve decided to go with a concept map on data types in R. This is my first time doing a concept map since I was in elementary school!
-I hope I&#8217;m doing it right.
+I've decided to go with a concept map on data types in R. This is my first time doing a concept map since I was in elementary school!
+I hope I'm doing it right.
 Cheers.
 Andy

 &nbsp;